 It’s not a surprise that so many people are terrified of social situations to the extent that it becomes a problem, considering the causes of this disorder.
 It can be quite challenging to become socially accepted in a modern society full of prejudices and biases, especially if you don’t fit in because of your differences.
 It’s from this fear of not being accepted because of judgement or being embarrassed by others that this disorder evolves.
 There are even chances that this can lead to extreme conditions such as paranoia and schizophrenia.

-However, despite the fact that social anxiety can be harsh and make one’s everyday life difficult, it also has some unexpected benefits.
-According to recent studies, those who suffer from anxiety seem to have high IQ levels and enhanced empathic abilities.
+Oddly enough, despite the fact that social anxiety can be tough and cause many difficulties in a person’s day to day living, it also has some unexpected benefits.
+Recent studies have shown that those who suffer from anxiety seem to have high IQ levels and enhanced empathic abilities.

-A study at Lakehead University aimed to assess verbal-linguistic ability showed that participants with general anxiety had a higher score on verbal intelligence tests than those who did not report suffering from anxiety.
+According to a study with the objective of assessing verbal-linguistic ability at Lakehead University, participants with general anxiety had a higher score on verbal intelligence tests than those who did not report suffering from anxiety.

-Another study at the SUNY Downstate Medical Centre in NYC concluded that people who suffered from severe anxiety had higher IQ levels than those who did not.
+Another study at the SUNY Downstate Medical Center in NYC showed that people who suffered from severe anxiety had higher IQ levels than those who did not.